ymz-ncnk/go-serialization-benchmarks/README.md

 - All serializers use the same data, it is generated once and then used by everyone.
 - Each serializer is described with a set of features.
 - One serializer can have several benchmark results.
-For example, mus can have `mus` and `mus+unsafe` results.
-The last one indicates that the results were obtained with the `unsafe` feature enabled.
+For example, MUS can have `mus+raw` and `mus+unsafe` results.
+The first one indicates that the results were obtained with the `raw` feature enabled, the last one - that `unsafe` feature was used.
 - Unmarshalled data are compared to the original data.

 # List of Features